Activision/cwl-data/data/README.md

        - 269 of 269 *elite* games have data (all pool play, plus both champ brackets)
        - use of a prohibited scorestreak resulted in a forfeit by Rise Nation of game 1 against Red Reserve in pool play, but that data IS included.
     * CWL New Orleans (Jan 12-14, 2018)
-       - 280 of 280 *elite* games have data, added new `ctf flag carry time (s)` stat
+       - 280 of 280 *elite* games have data
-       - flamethrower scorestreaks can be earned once, but "used" multiple times, fixing..
     * CWL Pro League, Stage 1 (Jan 23-Apr 8, 2018)
-       - only week 1-2 so far
+       - only weeks 1-4 so far
+       - data server failure on Thurs, Feb 15 (Week 4) caused loss of the last two games from Splyce versus Evil Geniuses